Introduction – To Course Main Photo

 A Picture Of Your Tool

-Showing a picture of just your tool is a pretty good option because it may be exactly the thing that the student wants to learn.
+Showing a picture of just your tool can be a great option since it may be exactly what the student wants to learn.

 Close Up Of Tool Part